Skip to main content

 The verified requirement is A*AA at A Level.
 Cambridge lists IB guidance as 41–42 points overall with 776 at Higher Level for entry in the relevant cycle.

-Current Cambridge guidance and the verified ledger indicate that most applicants have usually 1 or 2 interviews totalling 35 minutes to 1 hour.
+Current Cambridge guidance and the official Cambridge guidance shows that most applicants have usually 1 or 2 interviews totalling 35 minutes to 1 hour.
 The exact number, format and location are confirmed by the assessing College in the interview invitation.

-No. The verified registry says written work is not required, and Cambridge's course page says applicants will not usually be asked to submit examples of written work.
+No. Cambridge's official course page confirms written work is not required, and Cambridge's course page says applicants will not usually be asked to submit examples of written work.

 College choice affects where an application is first assessed and which College community the applicant may join, but it should not be treated as a tactic.
 Strong applicants who cannot be offered by their original College can be considered by other Colleges through the Winter Pool.